128technology/docs/docs/cli_reference.md

 #### Description

-The _delete certificate webserver_ command allows administrators to delete certificates that are stored on the 128T router.
-Note that the 128T router will always prompt the administrator to confirm deletion (the &quot;force&quot; keyword is not allowed).
+The _delete certificate webserver_ command allows administrators to delete certificates that are stored on the SSR router.
+Note that the SSR router will always prompt the administrator to confirm deletion (the &quot;force&quot; keyword is not allowed).

 #### Example